 Catherine Gibson (Bio forthcoming)

 Dan Koch and his wife Leah Brasch have been members of Temple Sinai since 1996, and celebrated the b’nei mitzvot of their two sons here.
-In recent years, they have been members of a Kallah of synagogue couples, which has been very gratifying.
-Dan is a retired attorney; after practicing Government contracts and technology transfer law for many years, he retired from Miles & Stockbridge in 2020.
-Leah works as a pediatrician at Friendship Pediatrics in Chevy Chase, Maryland.
+Dan is a retired attorney; he practiced Government contracts and technology transfer law at boutique and regional law firms for many years.
 Unfortunately, in 2013 Dan suffered a freak cycling accident, leaving him a quadriplegic, confined to a wheelchair.
-Nevertheless, after extensive rehab, he resumed legal work half-time until his retirement.
-Both his law firm was, and the synagogue continues to be, very supportive of his recovery.
+Nevertheless, after extensive rehab, he resumed legal work until his retirement, and participates actively in Temple and other activities.
+In recent years, Dan and Leah have been members of a Kallah of synagogue couples, which has been very gratifying.
+Dan is currently serving his second term on the Board.

 Laura Kolton, along with her late husband Adam, became part of the temple community in 2010.
 Their two sons, Jacob and Sam, both became a Bar Mitzvah and were confirmed at Temple Sinai.
 She has appreciated the support and inspiration she has received from the caring community and Rabbinical staff of the temple and looks forward to giving back to the community.
 Laura is the Executive Director of Federal Government Relations for Syracuse University.
 Although not an alumna, she has learned to love the color orange.